-Best time to visit Serengeti
+Best time for a Serengeti Safari

 The Serengeti National Park is open all year round and offers a different game viewing experience depending on when you visit.
 The dry season offers the best wildlife viewing with regards to sheer number, as large herds and packs escape the heat and converge on the last shallow waterholes that litter the plains.
 The dry season typically lasts from June to September each year.
 The best chance to view the migration is in the early dry season, June to July, as the herds make their way through the northern Serengeti, crossing the Mara River into Kenya’s Masai Mara.
 Then September/ October as they make their way back over the River into the Serengeti.